Supporting the response to Coronavirus (COVID-19)

 As part of its Royal Academy of Engineering funded Ingenious project, the School of Engineering is developing a range of activities to support Girlguiding groups and family learning in the home.

-Our Pharmabees project is giving away around 200 free packets of wildflower seeds to primary school children to plant in Cathays as part of a Rewilding Cardiff project.
-Children learn about wildflowers, biodiversity, and the importance of pollinators and how they are helping scientists find new antibiotics.
-The project hopes to develop the next generation of Welsh scientists and boost the city’s greenery during lockdown.
+Our Pharmabees project gave away around 200 free packets of wildflower seeds to primary school children to plant in Cathays as part of a Rewilding Cardiff project.
+Children learned about wildflowers, biodiversity, and the importance of pollinators and how they are helping scientists find new antibiotics.
+The project wanted to use lockdown to develop the next generation of Welsh scientists and boost the city’s greenery.

 Supporting local communities

 A group of staff, along with members of the local community in Roath and Cathays, have set up a new community newsletter to offer an alternative news source to those who may be isolating with limited access to the internet or social media.